 Future journalists discussed attitudes towards female lawyers and journalists with Sharon and American filmmaker Andrea Nevins.
 The U.S. directors presented their works at the American International Film Festival in Kiev and other cities in Ukraine.
 The discussion with journalism students about gender equality and how it affects women's careers took place at the Institute of Journalism Taras Shevchenko National University of Kyiv.

 Balancing the Scales Movie Trailer

 Why Sharon Made the Film

-Screening at Walmart - August 2017 (left to right) Kerry Kotouc (Senior Vice President, Walmart), Sharon Rowen, Justice Leah Ward Sears (George Supreme Court Ret)
+Screening at Walmart - August 2017 (left to right) Kerry Kotouc (Senior Vice President, Walmart), Sharon Rowen, Justice Leah Ward Sears (Georgia Supreme Court Ret)

 Book Sharon as a Speaker

 Sharon Rowen is a nationally recognized keynote speaker who is dynamic in her approach to bringing clarity to the challenge of gender equality in the legal profession.
 From Harvard University to the Bill and Melinda Gates foundation, Sharon has delivered the truth about the story of female lawyers in America with humor, transparency, and passion.